vesuxyz/docs/blog/2025-07-30-earn-with-ETH/index.md

 ![Earn with ETH](earn-with-ETH.png)

 Ethereum launched exactly 10 years ago today.
-A full decade later, it’s securing billions and just keeps running with zero downtime :tada:
+A full decade later, it’s securing billions and just keeps running with zero downtime.

 TradFi is catching up, but DeFi is still where ETH shines.
 Here are 3 simple ways to make your ETH work.